 You must have a current or active benefit award.
 These are records with activity in the last 12 months.

-Manhattan College participates in the VA Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) to assist with funding tuition expenses for military veterans.
+Manhattan College participates in the VA Yellow Ribbon Program to assist with funding tuition expenses for military veterans and dependents.

-This tuition-benefit program includes both undergraduate and graduate study and either full or part-time enrollment.
-When combined with other VA educational benefits, the Yellow Ribbon program allows you to attend Manhattan College at no cost.
+This tuition benefit program includes both undergraduate and graduate study and either full or part-time enrollment.
+For eligible GI Bill® recipients, as a Unlimited Yellow Ribbon school this program allows you to attend Manhattan College in New York City at no cost.